getsentry/devenv/README.md

 managing dev environments since '24

-`devenv` is an extensible execution framework and library for authoring a simple set of high level commands - bootstrap, sync, doctor, nuke - that manage a repository's dev environment.
+`devenv` is an extensible execution framework and library for authoring a simple set of high level commands - bootstrap, fetch, sync, doctor - that manage a repository's dev environment.

 ## prerequisites